ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 task Put_the_eggs_in_a_ziplock: [:Put_mentsuyu_into_a_ziplock, :Shell_the_eggs] do
 ```

-Then, `:Shell_the_eggs` is a prerequisite in the two different tasks.
+Then, `:Shell_the_eggs` is a prerequisite in two different tasks.
 So, It is invoked twice, but the second invocation is ignored.
 And the result is the same as before.

 > \[R\] The Task class has two instance methods "invoke" and "execute".
 > "Invoke" performs the action only once, while "execute" performs it as many times as the method is called.
 > So, [Rake documentation](https://ruby.github.io/rake/doc/glossary_rdoc.html) distinguishes the two words "call" and "execute".
+> I use the two words without exact distinction in this tutorial.
-> There may be some ambiguous parts in this tutorial, but I don't think they bring any big confusion.
+> Though there may exist some ambiguous parts in this tutorial, I don't think they bring any big confusion.
 > Note that "invoke" calls the prerequisites before performing its own task, but "execute" does not call the prerequisites.

-#### Strings can be used for task names instead of symbols.
+#### Strings can be used for task names instead of symbols

-So far we've used symbols in task names, but you can also use strings.
+We've used symbols in task names, but you can also use strings.

 ```
 task "simple_task"